 In addition to poetry he has published a collection of short stories, Strange Bedfellows (1991) and a short fiction title for children, All the Way from China (1999), a finalist for the Bisto Book of the Year Award.
-His non-fiction includes the humorous memoir, The Invisible Prison: Scenes from an Irish Childhood (2009), issued in Italian in 2019, the writers’ handbook The Portable Creative Writing Workshop (various editions) and A Short History of Dublin (2000).
+Meanwhile his non-fiction includes the humorous memoir, The Invisible Prison: Scenes from an Irish Childhood (2009), also issued in Italian in 2019, and the writers’ handbook The Portable Creative Writing Workshop (various editions).

 Pat Boran has conducted writing workshops throughout Ireland and has represented Ireland at poetry and literature festivals across Europe.
-Over the years he has received a number of Arts Council Bursaries and travel awards and has received both the Patrick Kavanagh Award for Poetry and the US-based Lawrence O’Shaughnessy Poetry Award.
+Over the years he has received a number of Arts Council Bursaries and travel awards and is the recipient of both the Patrick Kavanagh Award for Poetry and the US-based Lawrence O’Shaughnessy Poetry Award.

-Since 2015, and the publication of Waveforms: Bull Island Haiku, in which the poems are accompanied by the author’s own black and white photographs, he has been increasingly drawn to the possibilities presented by matching images and various other graphic forms with text.
-To that end he regularly publishes new PoemCards, and, since early 2020 he has published more than a dozen short poetry films which have featured in online and traditional film festivals in many countries.
+Since 2015, and the publication of Waveforms: Bull Island Haiku, in which the poems are accompanied by the author’s own black and white photographs, he has been increasingly drawn to the possibilities of matching text and images.
+To that end he regularly publishes new PoemCards, and, since early 2020 he has made more than a dozen short poetry films (including The statues of Emo Court and On a Wave of Light, commissioned, respectively, by Dunamaise Arts Centre and Laois County Council).
+These and others of his poetry films have been selected for online and traditional film festivals in more than ten countries to date.